exosite-garage/micrium_gnurx_cloud/README.md

 ========================================
 About uCOS-III-Ex4
 ========================================
-This project is a Micrium uC/OS-III cloud connectivity project for the Renesas RX62N RDK system.
-It sends and receives data to/from the cloud by using Exosite's Cloud Data Platform.
-The project is based on the Micrium "Ex4" motor simulation demo application for the Renesas RDK.
+This project is a Micrium uC/OS-III project that implements a VFD (variable freqency drive) motor controller simulation for the Renesas RX62N RDK.
+It uses a PWM signal as the motor drive and uses the on-board ADC to sample the resulting sine wave and calculate the frequency.
+The project also implements cloud connectivity to send and receive data to/from the cloud by using Exosite's Cloud Data Platform.
 Communication with the cloud is accomplished over HTTP.
 The project functionality includes writing the frequency value of the RDK's on-board PWM motor control to the cloud and reading from a data source from the cloud to control the on-board LEDs.
-Cloud status is displayed on the RDK's LCD screen.
+Cloud status can be displayed on the RDK's LCD screen by pushing SW1, SW2 or SW3.
 This project can be re-used, extended and deployed as desired.

 License is BSD, Copyright 2011, Exosite LLC (see LICENSE file)